dotnet/docs/docs/csharp/programming-guide/classes-and-structs/ref-returns.md

 ## What is a reference return value?

 Most developers are familiar with passing an argument to a called method *by reference*.
 A called method's argument list includes a variable passed by reference, and any changes made to its value by the called method are observed by the caller.
 A *reference return value* means that a method returns a *reference* (or an alias) to some variable whose scope includes the method and whose lifetime must extend beyond the return of the method.

-- The called method's return value, rather than an argument passed to it, is a reference.

-- Modifications to the method's return value by the caller are made to the variable that is returned by the method.
+Modifications to the method's return value by the caller are made to the variable that is returned by the method.

 Declaring that a method returns a *reference return value* indicates that the method returns an alias to a variable.
 The design intent is often that the calling code should have access to that variable through the alias, including to modify it.
 It follows that methods returning by reference cannot have the return type `void`.